 - 10 Of The Weirdest Things About Portland, Oregon I had so much fun writing this article.
 I live in Portland, and took most of the photography myself.
 Originally I had wrote this listicle style article to pitch to an online publisher, but was rejected, so I just decided to post it on my site, and to my surprise it was the third most popular post of the year.
 This post has received 478 total views.

-I am excited for another year of blogging!
+With two years of blogging behind me, I am excited for another year of blogging!
 2020 still seems like it should be a thousand light years in the future to me.
 But here we are, it is just around the corner and I couldn’t be more excited to see what happens in the next year of this blog.

 I want to increase my blog traffic to 3000 visitors a month or approximately 100 visitors per day.
 Currently my monthly average for visitors is around 500-700.